+The PSA is a globally distributed network of researchers in psychological science with members from all six populated continents that coordinates data collection for crowdsourced research projects (Moshontz et al., 2018).
 Four projects will be selected from two special calls for studies released by the PSA.
 These calls invited proposals of research projects investigating generalizability of psychological phenomena across global samples.
-Selected projects will be funded in part by the John
+Selected projects will be funded in part by the John Templeton Foundation.

-Templeton Foundation.
 Research questions will be related to one or more of the funding agency's strategic priorities, which include the dynamics of religious change, intellectual humility, religious cognition, the science of character virtue, and health, religion, and spirituality.
 Projects will be selected in accordance with PSA policies and procedures based on the feasibility, quality, and appropriateness for the call.
 The proposals will undergo two rounds of review, overseen by the PSA's Study Selection Committee.
 These include an initial feasibility and quality review followed by a full review by experts from within and outside of the PSA and feedback from the PSA network.
 The Study Selection Committee will then synthesize this feedback to decide which projects to accept.

-One project, provisionally titled, "A Cross-cultural Study of Everyday Moral Experiences," was accepted from the first call for studies and is in preparation.
+One project, provisionally titled, "Global Moral Codes: A cross-cultural experience sampling study of moral experiences A Cross-cultural Study of Everyday Moral Experiences," was accepted from the first call for studies and is in preparation.
 Referred to here as "Moral Experiences", this project will assess how moral experiences vary as a function of individual and cultural factors, utilizing experience sampling methodology.
 The remaining three projects will be selected from the second, ongoing, call for studies (see https://psysciacc.org/2022/12/06/second-special-call-for-studies-studying-generalizability-with-g lobal-samples/) and, thus, are not yet known.